 A refrigeration plant is for refrigeration.
 This means that via a process, heat is withdrawn at a point that is to be refrigerated, and emitted to the atmosphere at another point.
-This is a complex circuit, as all components of the refrigeration plant have to be synchronised.
-The reliability of such a plant must be ensured, as possibly emerging refrigerant would pollute the environment.
+This is a complex cycle, because all components of the refrigeration plant have to be synchronised.
+The reliability of such a system must be guaranteed, as the leakage of refrigerant can have a negative impact on the environment.
 Therefore, pressure measuring instruments also have to meet high demands.

-The problem:The pressure test in a refrigeration plant is to ensure that the system withstands the operational pressure loads.
+The problem:The pressure test in a refrigeration plant is intended to ensure that the system withstands the operational pressure loads.
 It is important that the system is leak-tight and that no refrigerant can escape.
-On the one hand, leaks cause a drop in the refrigerating capacity of the plant and on the other hand, they can cause environmental pollution, as refrigerants contain fluorine or chlorine.
+On the one hand, leaks cause a drop in the refrigerating capacity of the plant and on the other hand they can cause environmental damage, as refrigerants contain fluorine or chlorine.

-In order to prevent such "dangers", the instruments have to withstand the strong vibrations of the plant.
+In order to prevent such “dangers”, the instruments have to withstand the strong vibrations of the system.
 Furthermore, the pulsation of the medium must be reduced.

 Our solution:Our instruments are filled with glycerin.
-That way, strong vibrations can be reduced.
-Refrigeration pumps cause pulsations (of the medium) in the tubing and thus dynamic loads at the pressure gauges.
-A restrictor screw with a small orifice in the inlet port of the pressure gauge "calms" the pulsations and consequently the pointer movement.
-The durability of the pressure gauges is thus significantly prolonged.
+This dampens strong vibrations.
+Refrigeration pumps cause pulsations (of the medium) in the tubing and thus dynamic loads on the pressure gauges.
+A restrictor screw with a small orifice in the inlet port of the pressure gauge “calms” the pulsations and thus the pointer movement.
+This significantly extends the service life of the pressure gauges.

-For this application, one pressure gauge for the low-pressure side (blue case) and one pressure gauge for the high-pressure side (red case) is used.
+For this application one pressure gauge is used for the low-pressure side (blue case) and one pressure gauge is used for the high-pressure side (red case).